gideontong/Amy/README.md

 * Pretends to share photos of Leo when asked
 * Randomly replies to Leo
 * Calls Leo out when he deletes a photo
+* Manually control messages the bot sends
+* Allows admins to wipe recent message history in channels

 ## Getting Started